 Since the trip usually starts before dawn, make sure to bring a headlamp or torchlight.
 A windbreaker jacket will also help since the temperature could drop to 12ºC.
 And make sure to bring enough water.
 There will be local people upstairs selling snacks and water.
 But the price is a mountain price.

 Starting Point & First Check Point

-After 1.5 to 3 hours of constant hike, hikers will arrive at the first checkpoint.
+After 1.5 to 3 hours of constant hiking, hikers will arrive at the first checkpoint.
 This spot is always crowded with other fellow hikers who rest and wait for the sun to rise.
-It is not the highest summit of Mount Batur, but already has a magnificent landscape to offer.
+It is not the highest summit of Mount Batur but already has a magnificent landscape to offer.